 Music at EMU is filled with joy, growth, and opportunities.
 It’s a small school, and you can be as involved as you like.
 The faculty are outstanding and dedicated to their students, mentoring them inside and outside of the classroom.
 I enjoyed it all, including the extra things I was able to do related to conducting – such as independent studies and assisting in conducting the community orchestra.

 Benjamin Bergey is a 2011 vocal performance graduate from Harrisonburg, Va.
-Ben will be taking a year off and then pursuing his masters in music for orchestral conducting at JMU and teaching strings part-time at EMHS in Harrisonburg, Va.
+Ben is pursuing his masters in music for orchestral conducting at JMU and teaching strings part-time at EMHS in Harrisonburg, Va.

 Though the music program is small, I had many opportunities to perform and accompany and to not feel lost in a crowd of too many other pianists.
 I had great relationships with my professors and they’ve given me much individual attention in my studies.
 I will miss EMU and the friends that I’ve made here!

 Jonathan Keener is a 2007 piano performance graduate and EMU honors student from Lancaster, Pa.
 Jonathan is currently working at Christian Performing Artists’ Fellowship in Winona Lake, Ind.